herschel666/nft-guard/README.md

 </figure>
 ```

 That's it!
+You're save now, evil persons going nuts on their right mouse-button won't be able to
-You're save now, nobody will steal your NFTs.
+steal your NFTs anymore.
 Enjoy your decentralized life. 😎

 ---